johnnymdoubleu/lassoSSNAL/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 Lasso (Least Absolute Shrinkage and Selection Operator) is a popular and widely used regression method that does linear regression and variable selection in the field of statistics and machine learning.
-We initiated this project as final year project at University of Edinbrugh.
+As a final year student at University of Edinbrugh (Myung Won Lee and Michael Renfrew), we initiated this as our final year project supervised by Dr. Daniel Paulin.
 In this project, we aim to present an inexact Semismooth Newton augmented Lagrangian method to solve Lasso problems.
 With the advantage of the second order sparsity of the problem, we can reduce the expensive computational cost and yield a fast and highly efficient algorithm that was first developed by [(Li et al. 2018)](https://arxiv.org/abs/1607.05428).

 The algorithm was first developed in **Matlab** and named [Suitelasso](https://github.com/MatOpt/SuiteLasso).
-We benchmarked the original code and built an R package to aid the majority of statisticians who actively use **R** in their research.
+We benchmarked the original software and built an R package to aid the majority of statisticians who actively use **R** in their research.

-Currently, the project has not been published to CRAN at the moment but we aim to publish in the near future.
+*Currently, the project has not been published to CRAN at the moment but we aim to publish in the near future.*

 <p align="right">(<a href="#top">back to top</a>)</p>